 Here are some off-grid alternatives to everyday kitchen tools:

 Coffee Maker – Percolator, French-press.
 Or you could go truly simple and just put ground coffee into a coffee filter, placed in a strainer over a coffee mug, and slowly pour hot water through.
 Of course the hot water is made from your tea kettle you can put on your camp stove or grill or fireplace, right?
 Because you know the hot water heater won’t be working, either.

 Fridge – Root cellar.
 This is a natural way to keep foods cool.
 Make a small one with a trash can buried in the ground, bury a fridge or dig out a full sized one on your property.
 Or create this nifty device:

 Oven – dutch oven on grill, camp stove or fire or Sun Oven (or homemade equivalent).
 You can make bread and casseroles easily this way.
 An alternative would be a wood-burning oven you can make yourself.
 Here’s a great example.
 Of course, you can do this with an adobe oven, etc.

 (and for those of you who would die without microwave popcorn, try a saucepan or a Whirly Pop).
 Extended power outages may mean you don’t have much left frozen, but putting items in a pot of simmering water can help them thaw more quickly, as well as putting them under a running tap of cool water in a basin of cool water.

 Blender – Use an old fashioned egg beater to do many of the tasks a blender or mixer does for you.
-There is a hand-crank blender on the market that is pricey, and some hacks you can do to
+There is a hand-crank blender on the market that is a little pricey.

 Mixer – hand blender/mixer/egg beater, manual mixer system, or a really great large spoon or whisk!